So you reach the right customers with Amazon Display Ads – including step by step instructions

 What are Amazon Display Ads?

 Amazon Display Ads are a form of Amazon Advertising.
-Unlike Sponsored Brands and Products, they operate based on targeting rather than keywords.
-This allows them to reach a more precisely defined audience based on demographic data and customer behavior.
+Unlike Sponsored Brand and Products, they operate based on targeting rather than keywords.
+This allows them to address a more precisely defined target audience based on demographic data and customer behavior.

 Where are Amazon Display Ads shown?

-These ads are displayed in the search results or directly on the product detail pages based on targeting.
+Targeting, these ads are displayed in the search results or directly on the product detail pages.

 How do Amazon Display Ads work?

-Amazon Display Ads are shown to customers whom the algorithm determines, based on demographic data and purchasing behavior, are likely to be interested in the product.
-Additionally, advertisers can use display ads for retargeting, reaching their customers even outside the marketplace.
+Amazon Display Ads are shown to customers for whom the algorithm assumes, based on demographic data and purchasing behavior, that the product matches their interests.
+Additionally, advertisers can use display ads for retargeting and reach their customers outside of the marketplace.

-Image credits in order of appearance: © bakhtiarzein – stock.adobe.com /
+Image credits in the order of the images: © bakhtiarzein – stock.adobe.com /

 icon